rfeinman/SK-regularization/README.md

     python silhouettes_phase1_loop.py

 Results from the 20 trials will be saved to the `data/` directory in a folder called `kernel_dataset/`.
-You will be using the learned convolution kernels from these 20 training runs to fit a multivariate Gaussian.
+You will be using the learned convolution kernels from these 20 training runs to determine the covariance parameters of SK-reg.

 ### Gaussian fitting